-Key link between obesity and type 2 diabetes discoveredApril 4th, 2013 in Medical research /
+Key link between obesity and type 2 diabetes discoveredApril 4, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—New research published in the journal Cell Metabolism has identified a key mechanism in the immune system involved in the development of obesity-linked type 2 diabetes.
 The findings open up new possibilities for treatment and prevention of this condition, which is becoming increasingly prevalent worldwide.
 The study is by Dr Jane Howard and Professor Graham Lord, King's College London, and colleagues, and is funded by the UK Medical Research Council.

 There are an estimated 371 million people with diabetes in the world and around 90 per cent of these cases are type 2 diabetes.
 By 2030, there will be some 550 million with the condition based on current trends.
 Cases of diabetes have more than doubled since 1980, with 70 per cent of the trend due to ageing populations worldwide and the other 30 per cent estimated to be due to increasing prevalence of risk factors including obesity.

 The association between obesity and diabetes has long been recognised but the molecules responsible for this association are unclear.
 Dr Jane Howard, lead author in this research and colleagues from King's, studied mice genetically engineered to lack T-bet, a protein which regulates the differentiation and function of immune cells.
 They found that the mice had improved insulin sensitivity despite being obese.

 'When T-bet was absent this altered the relationship between fat and insulin resistance; the mice had more intra-abdominal fat but were actually more sensitive to the glucose lowering effects of insulin,' said Dr Howard.
 'As fat accumulation in the abdomen is typically associated with worsening insulin resistance and other features of the metabolic syndrome, the findings seen were both unusual and unexpected.'